oroinc/crm/README.md

 Use a non default entity manager
 ================================

-Used entity manager is the default one "doctrine.orm.entity_manager" (cf SimpleEntityManager)
+Used entity manager is the default one "doctrine.orm.entity_manager" (cf SimpleManager)

 If you want to use another one, you can define it with optional parameter as following :